 When bad weather in Boston snowed in Alabama-born writer JoBeth McDaniel, she had to extend her hotel stay—and had a nasty surprise.
 “My hotel tried to charge me three times the rate I'd been paying for the same room,” she said.
 Fortunately, she knew that arbitrarily raising rates above the advertised price—even in weather emergencies—is illegal in that state, so the hotel manager backed down.
 “He seemed shocked that a woman with a Southern accent knew about that law,” she said.

 Weather gouging—which is illegal in Texas, Florida, California, and many other states—is one of the potential downsides of a cancelled flight.
-And of course, thousands of flights are canceled every year, leading to tens of thousands of travelers stranded, by snow, ice, summer thunderstorms, and even skies full of Icelandic volcanic ash.
+And of course, thousands of flights are canceled every year, leading to tens of thousands of travelers stranded, by snow, ice, and summer thunderstorms.

 The best way to prepare for such an eventuality?
 Consider well in advance what you would do and what you might need if your flight was grounded.